-TECP82C: Methods and Practicum in General Special Education
+TECP83C : Methods and Student Teaching in General Special Education

 Prepares prospective teachers for teaching in general special education K-12.
 Developmentally appropriate content, strategies, and methods of instruction will be discussed with emphasis on the implementation in the student teaching placement.
-This course also requires a semester-long placement in an educational setting appropriate for the intended general special education area.
+This course also requires a full time, semester-long placement in an educational setting appropriate for the intended general special education area.
 Students work toward mastery of attitudes, techniques, and professional practices for successful teaching.
 A college supervisor and a field-based professional provide supervision.
-Students document a minimum of 300 hours of work in the schools, including referral, observations, teaching, assessment, remediation, aiding with transition issues, IEP development and implementation, consultation, collaboration, and designing and implementing behavioral programs.
+Students document the hours of work in the schools, including referral, observations, teaching, assessment, remediation, aiding with transition issues, IEP development and implementation, consultation, collaboration, and designing and implementing behavioral programs.
 Seminars meet weekly throughout the semester.
 This course addresses specific N.H. state standards for certification in the area of general special education.

-Credits 7
+Credits 12

-Lab/Practicum/Clinical Hours 15
+Lab/Practicum/Clinical Hours 30